-- Section 1 Law and Rules provides an overview of the various laws governing the Commission and the administrative rules the Commission has adopted. - Section 2 TREC: An Overview provides an overview of TREC, including the agency's organization, management, operations, and roles. - Section 3 Policies, Procedures and Agreements provides policies of the Commission that directly relate to the work of TREC and its Commissioners. - Appendix Additional Reports & Resources provides links to the FY2021-25 Strategic Plan, FY2019 SDSI Report, and Sunset Advisory Commission 2019 Staff Report with Final Results, as well as online links to additional resources.
+- Section 1 Law and Rules provides an overview of the various laws governing the Commission and the administrative rules the Commission has adopted. - Section 2 TREC: An Overview provides an overview of TREC, including the agency's organization, management, operations, and roles. - Section 3 Policies, Procedures and Agreements provides policies of the Commission that directly relate to the work of TREC and its Commissioners. - Appendix Additional Reports & Resources provides links to the current Strategic Plan, SDSI Report, and the Sunset Advisory Commission Staff Report with Final Results, as well as online links to additional resources.